 SPECT locates areas of the heart muscle that have inadequate blood flow

 compared with areas that have normal flow.
-Inadequate blood flow means that
+Inadequate blood flow may mean that

-coronary arteries are blocked and a heart attack is
+coronary arteries are narrowed or that a heart attack has occurred.

 It is a noninvasive imaging scan that exposes you to radiation.
 For this test, your doctor injects a tiny amount of radioactive